maryamirshad04/ExplorePakistan/README.md

 ## 📌 About the Project

 ExplorePakistan was created with the aim of simplifying and enriching travel to one of South Asia’s most diverse and breathtaking destinations.
-Tourists often face challenges in finding tailored information — this platform addresses those gaps by offering a centralized travel assistant with:
+Tourists often face challenges in finding tailored information, this platform addresses those gaps by offering a centralized travel assistant with:

 - Personalization based on age demographics
-- Region- and activity-specific recommendations
+- Region and activity-specific recommendations
 - Cultural sensitivity through educational guidelines
 - Seasonal trends to optimize trip timing

 For administrators, the system offers full content control and user moderation tools to maintain a trustworthy and engaging experience for all users.

-Whether you're looking to hike the mountains of Gilgit, wander through the streets of Lahore, or shop for handcrafted souvenirs in Multan — **ExplorePakistan** makes sure you’re well-prepared, informed, and inspired.
+Whether you're looking to hike the mountains of Gilgit, wander through the streets of Lahore, or shop for handcrafted souvenirs in Multan. **ExplorePakistan** makes sure you’re well-prepared, informed, and inspired.

 ---